B2 level of listening and reading and B2 level of speaking (Common European Framework of Reference).

 Continuous assessment and written examination.

-Continuous assessment: students will be asked to present a newspaper article related to themes covered in class
+Continuous assessment: students will be asked to present an article related to themes covered in class

 Written examination: reading comprehension questions on original texts related to themes covered in class and vocabulary exercises based on vocabulary studied in class.